 Currently, the State of Illinois utilizes supplemental reimbursement programs to increase reimbursement to providers to offset a portion of the cost of providing care to Medicaid and indigent patients.
-These programs are designed with input from the Centers for Medicare and Medicaid Services and are funded with a combination of state and federal resources, including assessments levied on the providers.
+These programs are designed with input from the CMS and are funded with a combination of state and federal resources, including assessments levied on the providers.
 Under these supplemental programs, the System recognizes revenue and related expenses in the period in which amounts are estimable and collection is reasonably assured.
 Reimbursement and the assessment under these programs are reflected in the accompanying condensed consolidated statements of operations and changes in net assets are as follows: